-For each program identified in your answer to I-2.1 and I-2.2 above, answer the following.
+For each program identified in your answer to H-2.1 and H-2.2 above, answer the following.

+[Confidential information regarding the name of the program]

+3. Provide complete details involving the amount of the grant received, including whether the grant was received in a lump sum or multiple instalments.

+Both the two grants were received in a lump sum.

+4. Indicate which goods you produced that benefited from the program (e.g. the program may have benefited all production or only certain products that have undergone research and development).

+All goods produced by the Respondent benefited from the program.

+5. Describe the application and approval procedures for obtaining a benefit under the program.

+6. Where applicable, provide copies of the application form or other documentation used to apply for the program, all attachments and all contractual agreements entered into between your business and the GOC in relation to the program.

+7. Outline the fees charged to, or expenses incurred by your business for purposes of receiving the program.

+There were no expenses incurred by the Respondent for purposes of receiving the program.

+8. Outline the eligibility criteria your business had to meet in order to receive benefits under this program.

+The eligibility criterion to receive benefits under this program is that

-- 3. Provide complete details involving the amount of the grant received, including whether the grant was received in a lump sum or multiple instalments. - 4.
-Indicate which goods you produced that benefited from the program (e.g. the program may have benefited all production or only certain products that have undergone research and development). - 5.
-Describe the application and approval procedures for obtaining a benefit under the program. - 6.
-Where applicable, provide copies of the application form or other documentation used to apply for the program, all attachments and all contractual agreements entered into between your business and the GOC in relation to the program. - 7.
-Outline the fees charged to, or expenses incurred by your business for purposes of receiving the program. - 8.
-Outline the eligibility criteria your business had to meet in order to receive benefits under this program. - 9.
-State whether your eligibility for the program was conditional on one or more of the following criteria: - a) whether or not your business exports or has increased its exports; - b) the use of domestic rather than imported inputs; - c) the industry to which your business belongs; or - d) the region in which your business is located. - If the benefit was provided in relation to a specific activity or project of your entity, please identify the activity and provide supporting documentation.
+[Confidential information regarding the eligibility criterion to receive benefits under this program]

+- 9. State whether your eligibility for the program was conditional on one or more of the following criteria: - whether or not your business exports or has increased its exports; - the use of domestic rather than imported inputs; - the industry to which your business belongs; or - the region in which your business is located.

+The Respondent's eligibility for the program was not conditional on any of the above criteria.

+10. If the benefit was provided in relation to a specific activity or project of your entity, please identify the activity and provide supporting documentation.

+Not applicable.
+The benefits were not provided in relation to a specific activity or project.

-- 11. What records does your business keep regarding each of the benefits received under this program?
-Provide copies of any records kept in relation to the program. - 12.
-Indicate where benefits under this program can be found in your accounting system (i.e., specify the ledgers or journals) and financial statements. - 13.
-To your knowledge, does the program still operate or has it been terminated? - 14.
-If the program has been terminated, please provide details (when, why).
+11. What records does your business keep regarding each of the benefits received under this program?
+Provide copies of any records kept in relation to the program.

+Please refer to Annex H-2.11.a) for the bank receipts and accounting vouchers for .

+12. Indicate where benefits under this program can be found in your accounting system (i.e., specify the ledgers or journals) and financial statements.

+The benefits are recorded in the account of [Confidential information regarding financial information]

+13. To your knowledge, does the program still operate or has it been terminated?

+14. If the program has been terminated, please provide details (when, why).
 When is the last date that your business could apply for or claim benefits under the program?
 When is the last date that your business could receive benefits under the program?

-If the program terminated has been substituted for by another program, identify the program and answer all the questions in Part I-1 in relation to this programme.
+If the program terminated has been substituted for by another program, identify the program and answer all the questions in Part H-1 in relation to this programme.